mylesagray/blog/content/posts/2022-01-15-migrating-from-gmail-to-icloud/index.md

 ## Introduction

-Google recently accounced that it was [getting rid of the legacy free tier](https://support.google.com/a/answer/2855120?hl=en) for Google Apps/Workspace accounts, a service I've used for 10+ years.
+Google recently announced that it was [getting rid of the legacy free tier](https://support.google.com/a/answer/2855120?hl=en) for Google Apps/Workspace accounts, a service I've used for 10+ years.
 I don't appreciate it when free tiers (of anything) get switched into paid tiers by holding your data ransom through inconvenience of migration, so I started looking at alternatives.

 I am heavily embedded in the Apple ecosystem, my phone, tablets, laptops, home automation system, everything really lives within the walled garden to some extent - for better or worse.
 I already pay for iCloud+ and I leared recently [it allows custom domains](https://support.apple.com/en-gb/guide/icloud/mma473945269/icloud), and as pointed out by [Sam here](https://twitter.com/sammcgeown/status/1484215920520318981?s=20) the old `+` trick in an email address still works with iCloud as well, so why not give it a shot?